Characterizing Commodity Serverless Computing Platforms: Taxonomy of Characteristics

-Serverless computing platforms allow developers to use normal language and operating system features, such as creating additional threads and processes.
-Resources allocated to serverless functions, including memory, execution time, disk, and network use, must be shared among all the \textbf{processes/threads} it uses.
-The specific processes/threads limit is shown in Figure~\ref{fig:info}.
-In Linux, its kernel use \textbf{file descriptors} to efficiently manage the opened files and create indexes for them.
-The limit of file descriptors is also shown in Figure~\ref{fig:info} for four serverless computing platforms.

-Generally, for the \textbf{billing model}, the price generally rises with the increasing of the allocated memory.
-Indeed, the overall price of executing a function varies depending on the specific function memory (in AWS, Google, and Alibaba) or the actual consumed memory during invocations (in Azure).
+Serverless computing platforms allow developers to normally use language and operating system features, such as creating additional threads and processes.
+Resources allocated to serverless applications, including memory, disk, and network, must be shared among all the \textbf{processes/threads}.
+In addition, the Linux kernel uses \textbf{file descriptors} to efficiently manage the opened files and creates indexes for them.
+For the \textbf{billing model} of serverless computing platforms, the cost generally rises with the increase of execution time and the allocated memory.
+In serverless computing, developers can pay for their applications in a finer granularity, i.e., milliseconds.
+Indeed, the overall cost of running an application varies depending on the specified memory (in AWS Lambda, Google Cloud Functions, and Alibaba Cloud Function Compute) or the actually consumed memory during executions (in Azure Functions).